|We have 1198 articles and 87% are complete!||Please help us finish these articles (and/or the rest)||(Edit)|

 - Granted: Blood-Bound - While this model is in formation, models in its unit gain Blood-Bound.
 (Blood-Bound - When a model with Blood-Bound destroys a living enemy model with an attack, after the attack is resolved you can return to play one destroyed model in its unit.
 Place the returned model completely within 3" of the attacking model.
 The returned model cannot activate the turn it returns to play.
 The destroyed enemy model is removed from play and does not provide a soul or corpse token.)

-- Magic Ability [ 6 ] - This model can use its Combat Action to cast spells.
-Offensive spells are a (★ Attack) and friendly spells are a (★ Action).
+- Magic Ability [ 6 ] - This model can use its Combat Action to cast a single spell.

 - Ghost Light (★ Attack) - 10" Range, no damage magic attack.